PNWTX/TicTacToe/README.md

 # tictactoe
-This was written for fun!
+This was one of my first Python mini-projects written for fun.